 Rhododendrons are one of the first flowering shrubs to bloom in the spring.
 The popular bushes can be long-lived and healthy if given proper care.
-But to get the most flowering power, you may need to fertilize.
-So when do you fertilize rhododendrons?
+To get the most flowering power though, you may need to fertilize.
+So, when do you fertilize rhododendrons?
 Read on for tips about the best fertilizer for rhododendrons and when/how to get the job done.

 Best Fertilizer for Rhododendrons

 If you have planted your shrubs in fertile soil, fertilizing rhododendrons is not a necessity.
 However, those rhododendrons growing in poor soil need feeding.
 Likewise, plants grown with mulch that depletes nitrogen in the soil, such as fresh wood chips, will probably do better with a regular rhododendron fertilizer schedule.

 If your shrubs require feeding, you do not only need to know when and how to fertilize rhododendron bushes, but you’ll want to use the best fertilizer for rhododendrons.
 They require a complete food dressing at appropriate intervals.

 Although you’ll find some products labeled as specific for rhododendrons and azaleas, these are not necessarily the best for your plants since they acidify the soil.
 You only need this if your soil is not sufficiently acidic for the plants.